jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 * updated rundeckPluginVersion to 1.2
 * updated the google-api-servies-compute plugin to the latest (v1-rev183-1.23.0)
 * reduced the .jar file size from ~8MB to ~5.5MB
+* changed the fields that get populated when you expand a node in Rundeck as some in the original plugin just wasn't working or was putting in wrong values

 TODO